 Met Gala 2026: The most striking red carpet looks

-By Jacqui Palumbo, Oscar Holland, Bianca Betancourt, Jennifer Arnow, CNN│Photographs by Lanna Apisukh
+By Jacqui Palumbo, Oscar Holland, Bianca Betancourt, Jennifer Arnow│Photographs by Lanna Apisukh

 New York (CNN) — Hundreds of stars ascended the steps of New York’s Metropolitan Museum of Art for the Met Gala on Monday evening, bringing a range of interpretations to this year’s dress code, “Fashion is Art.”